uabrc/uabrc.github.io/docs/uab_cloud/tutorial/volumes.md

 - The VM operating system marks the deleted space as available.
 - The provisioned volume size remains unchanged.
-- Reclaiming the released space on the backend (TBD).
+- The backend storage used by the data in the volume is not automatically reclaimed.

 Therefore, deleting files does not automatically reduce the physical storage consumed by the volume.
-Filesystem usage provides an indication of the data stored on the volume and the required volume size.